AidanHolmes/devicetree/README.md

 * No formatting checks (see above as parser dumb to known properties) so a value can be anything
 * No checking for /dts-v1/ directive.
 Can be added to DTS and it will be stored for processing.
 User can decide to enforce or check for it.
 * Parser doesn't treat unrecognised directives/commands as an error.
 Will continue processing.
 * In general the parser isn't very strict and will try to read data as much as possible until it really can't go further.
-This may create odd results if DTS isn't well formatted.
+This may create odd results if DTS is not well formatted.

 ## Limitations
 * No overlay support